caugustine2022/Resume/README.md

 ##### *May 2012 - April 2014*

 Strengthened system security by implementing robust encryption and data protection controls across hybrid environments, collaborating with IT and operations teams to integrate security measures into existing workflows.
 Maintained security architecture frameworks and ensured regulatory compliance for on-premises and cloud systems.
 Implemented monitoring solutions (Nagios, Prometheus with Grafana) to enable real-time incident detection and response, improving system reliability.
-* Implemented updates, patches, and security measures to protect system integrity.
+* 📍 Implemented updates, patches, and security measures to protect system integrity.
-* Enhanced server stability and performance, achieving near-perfect uptime for critical systems.
+* 📍 Enhanced server stability and performance, achieving near-perfect uptime for critical systems.
-* Automated server management tasks by implementing Ansible playbooks and documented configurations and operational procedures to support team efficiency and compliance.
+* 📍 Automated server management tasks by implementing Ansible playbooks; and documented configurations, and operational procedures to support team efficiency and compliance.

 ----